 Monitoring local social media (from Facebook to NextDoor) and other organizations that provide programming or local events (4H, youth groups, YMCA, etc.) can also develop a staff member's understanding of community needs.

 Surveys and talkback boards can provide interesting feedback, but won't appeal to all the customers you'd hope to reach through programming (and can be subject to our own unintentional biases when we construct them).
-Similarly, focus groups or committees with community members are another possibility for gathering useful feedback.
+Similarly, focus groups or committees with community members could also gather useful feedback.

 How do we know if our programming is successful?